kyleabeauchamp/FitEnsemble/docs/source/index.rst

-`fit_ensemble` is a software package for modeling conformation ensembles of macromolecules.
-Using the linear virtual biasing potential (LVBP) formalism [R1]_, fit_ensemble infers conformational ensembles that best capture a set of experimental measurements.
+`FitEnsemble` is a software package for modeling conformation ensembles of macromolecules.
+Using the linear virtual biasing potential (LVBP) formalism [R1]_, FitEnsemble infers conformational ensembles that best capture a set of experimental measurements.